moderneinc/springboot-migration-workshop/spring-boot-migrator-adventure/README.md

 specialized resource representations to simplify recipe development for Spring Boot.

-IMPORTANT: It is important to notice that this is a very experimental project and not our recommended way to migrate to Spring Boot 3.
+IMPORTANT: This is a very experimental project and not our recommended way to migrate to Spring Boot 3.
 The project has not created more releases since 2022 and there are important reported bugs that need to be fixed to propertly run in any repository.
 However, the goal of this workshop is to show